Blog

 In most software engineering, you write code and receive predictable outputs for given inputs.
 You test, measure, and ship.

 AI agents built on large language models (LLMs) do not work that way.
 They generate outputs by sampling from learned probability distributions.
 The same prompt and context can yield different answers on different tries, even with temperature set to zero because of internal tokenization, floating-point differences, and model version changes.
-Practitioners report that even temperature=0 does not guarantee identical outputs, and that variability still exists due to hidden non-deterministic factors.

 This fundamental unpredictability breaks assumptions every engineer builds systems around.